the answers from page 3 till 67. From where do the lateral cutaneous branches (anterior

 inferior deep cervical, infraclavicular, and parasternal lymph nodes.

-.
-Lymph from parasternal nodes enters the bronchomediastinal
+lymph trunk.
+Lymph from parasternal nodes enters the

 11. Why are lateral pectoral